wp-plugins/awesome-weather/readme.txt

 = 1.4.2 =
 Slightly modified the CSS to include box-sizing.
 This may slightly modify the look of your widget, hopefully in a cleaner way.

+= 1.4.1 =
+* New translations added.
+* Caching fixes
+* Fixed checkboxes in widget settings
+* Checked to be working with WordPress 3.9

 = 1.4 =